ndsev/mapget/README.md

 Sample configuration files can be found under `examples/config`:

 - [sample-first-datasource.yaml](examples/config/sample-first-datasource.yaml) and [sample-second-datasource.yaml](examples/config/sample-second-datasource.yaml) will configure mapget to run a simple datasource with sample data.
 Note: the two formats in config files for subcommand parameters can be used interchangeably.
 - [sample-service.yaml](examples/config/sample-service.yaml) to execute the `mapget serve` command.
-The instance will fetch and serve data from sources started with `sample-*-datasource.toml` configs above.
+The instance will fetch and serve data from sources started with `sample-*-datasource.yaml` configs above.

 ### The `sources` YAML key